The Complete African Safari Guide

 Some areas allow you to go on a Night Safari – this is when many animals (such as predators) are most active.
 The vehicle carries at least one very powerful light that illuminates a wide area.
 The only time I’ve seen an active lion hunt was during a night safari, as lions mostly rest during the day.
 Remember to dress warmly for a night safari as it can get cold, especially with the wind blowing into the vehicle when you are moving.

 Remember that on all game drives to keep talking to a minimum.
 The loudest noise from a vehicle should be the engine and not your voice.
 It’s not unusual to be driving for 20-30 minutes without people saying anything except ‘beautiful’ and similar words about the landscape.
-When close to an animal silence is essential.
+When close to an animal, silence is essential.
 If you wish to talk about what you have seen – wait until after you drive away from the animals.
-Also, turn your phone to silent (not vibrate) or turn it off whilst on a game drive.
+Also, turn your phone to silent (not vibrate) or turn it off while on a game drive.